Battle of Kannauj

-The Battle of Kannauj also known as Battle of Bilgram took place at Kannauj, Uttar Pradesh, India between Sher Shah Suri and Humayun on 17 May 1540.
+The Battle of Kannauj or Battle of Bilgram also known as Battle of Ganges took place at Kannauj, Uttar Pradesh, India between Sher Shah Suri and Humayun on 17 May 1540.
 This conflict occurred near Bilgram, where Humayun was defeated.

 Background

 On 26 June 1539, the army led by Sher Shah Suri destroyed the Mughal forces which were led by Humayun at the Battle of Chausa.
 Mughal Emperor Humayun fled the incident jumping in the Ganges and saved his life somehow.
 Losing at the battle of Chausa, Humayun came back to Agra asking for assistance of his brothers to challenge Sher Shah Suri again.
 One of his brothers Hindal Mirza assured Humayun to support with his army.
 But Humayun's other brother named Kamran Mirza did not agree to send his army while Humayun was commanding, because Kamran Mirza wanted to take control of the throne himself.
 Afterwards, Kamran could not manage to take control of the power from his brother Humayun and moved to Lahore taking his army with him.
 Yet Humayun gathered quite sufficient forces to fight against Sher Shah Suri.
 Sher Khan declared himself Sultan with the victory in the battle of Chausa.
 He gained more power and prestige and took the title Sher Shah while Humayun and his brothers were misspending their time with futile arguments.